newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get a Marriage License in New Jersey

-Couples who wish to get married can obtain a license in New Jersey by following several quick steps.
+Couples who wish to get married can obtain a license in New Jersey by following several quick steps:

 Step 1.
-Meet the Eligibility Criteria
+Meet The Eligibility Criteria

 Marriage licenses are only issued to applicants who satisfy the state's eligibility requirements.
 To become married in New Jersey, you must meet the following: